pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit import-random-module >}}

-My plan is to use the original `Car` sprite as a template.
-Every time I want to add a new car to a lane of traffic I'll move the hidden Car sprite to the starting position for that lane and then make a clone.
+My plan is to use the original `Car` sprite as a sort of *template*.
+Every time I want to add a new car to a lane of traffic I'll move the hidden Car sprite to the starting position for that lane and then make a clone of it.
 The clone will then show itself and drive across the screen.
+In this way I can make as many moving car *objects* as I want from just one `Car` class.

 The original `Car` sprite will have three scripts running, one for each lane, that will act as a kind of car factory, adding new cars with a bit of randomness to keep the gaps between the cars unpredictable.

 ### Making the first car factory script